+3.3 Before starting the procurement process; -

+- Notify the Procurement Team of any Category "B" tenders (value between £5,000 £25,000) and Category "C" or "D" tender process, (services or goods with an aggregated value over £25,000).
+Government Legislation mandates that all procurements over £5000 are to be registered for transparency regulations and all procurements over £25,000 are to be advertised via the Governments Contracts Finder Portal.

+- The Procurement Team will:

+- review the procurement against other contracts/purchases made by other services.
+(To co-ordinate spend and achieve improved deals through discount for bulk.)

+- update and maintain their 'Contracts Database' and transparency register

+- advertise requirements via Contracts Finder where required.

+- Seek advice from the Procurement Team, on:-

+- Existing corporate contracts

+- o Government contracts

+- Buying consortia

+- o Existing suppliers on the Council's 'Supplier Database'

+- Collaborative opportunities

+- Following correct procedures

+- In-house service providers

+- Local suppliers

+- Social Enterprises

+- Value for Money (vfm)

-- 3.3 Before starting the procurement process;- - Notify the Procurement Team of any Category "B" tenders (value between £5,000 - £25,000) and Category "C" or "D" tender process, (services or goods with an aggregated value over £25,000).
-This will allow the Procurement Team; - to review the procurement against other contracts/purchases made by other services.
-(To coordinate spend and achieve improved deals through discount for bulk.) - o to update and maintain their 'Contracts Database'. - · Seek advice from the Procurement Team, on;- - Existing corporate contracts - Government contracts - o Buying consortia - o Existing suppliers on the Council's 'Supplier Database' - o Collaborative opportunities - Following correct procedures - o In-house service providers - o Local suppliers - Social Enterprises - 3.4 Existing corporate contracts. - Corporate contracts exist to rationalise the number of suppliers supplying the same service or product, for instance cleaning or catering, and to make efficiency gains surrounding the administration of the quotation and tendering processes.
-Where the Council has tendered for a service, such as cleaning or catering, then all similar requirements for that type of service must join an existing corporate contract.
-(See paragraph 13 for exemptions.) - All corporate contracts will be regularly reviewed and tendered with the assistance of the Procurement Team. - A list of corporate contracts can be found on the Procurement Pages on the Council's intranet.
+3.4 Existing corporate contracts.

+Corporate contracts exist to rationalise the number of suppliers supplying the same service or product, for instance cleaning or catering, and to make efficiency gains surrounding the administration of the quotation and tendering processes.
+Where the Council has tendered for a service, such as cleaning or catering, then all similar requirements for that type of service must join an existing corporate contract subject to quality and value for money assessment.
+(See paragraph 13 for exemptions.)

+- All corporate contracts will be regularly reviewed and tendered with the assistance of the Procurement Team. - A list of corporate contracts can be found on the Procurement Pages on the Council's intranet.